-Residual movements on facilities that did not change Stage in the period, and which were not acquired in the year.
-Included the impact of changes in risk parameters in the year, unwind of discount rates and increases in ECL requirements of accounts which ultimately were written off in the year.

-Exposures and ECL for facilities that existed at the start of the year, but not at the end.
+Residual movements on facilities that did not exist at the start of the period, and which were not acquired in the year.
+Included the impact of changes in risk parameters in the year, unwind of discount rates and increases in ECL requirements of accounts which ultimately were written off in the year Exposures and ECL for facilities that existed at the start of the year, but not at the end.